Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The splice point conditioning in [[=DASH-IFad=]] are defined as follows:

-1. option 1: splice conditioned packaging: both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point
+1. Option 1 Slice conditioned packaging: Both a fragment boundary and a SAP 1 or SAP 2 (stream access point) at the splice point.
-2. option 2: splice conditioned encoding: a SAP 1 or SAP 2 stream access point at the frame at the boundary
+2. Option 2 Splice conditioned encoding: A SAP 1 or SAP 2 stream access point at the frame at the boundary.
-3. option 3: splice point signaling: specific content conditioning at the splice point
+3. Option 3 Splice point signaling: Specific content conditioning at the splice point.

 This specification requires option 1 or 2 to be applied.
 Option 2 is required for dual encoder synchronization to avoid variation of the segment durations.